 Ultrasound is applied gently with a handheld soundhead, that uses strokes or circles over the pain stricken area.
 An ultrasound gel might be applied during the ultrasound therapy session.
 The role of an ultrasound is to speed up your healing process and relieve your pain.

-In one study, the adding of ultrasound to exercise treatment for lumbar spinal stenosis relief reduced the amount of analgesic usage by the patients.
+In one study, the adding of ultrasound to exercise therapy for lumbar spinal stenosis relief reduced the amount of analgesic usage by the patients.
 (1)

 "This information and website content is not intended to diagnose, guarantee results, or recommend specific treatment or activity.
 It is designed to educate and inform only.
 Please consult your physician for a thorough examination leading to a diagnosis and well-planned treatment strategy.
 See more details on the DISCLAIMER